samueldashadrach/openai_batch_queue/README.md

 Disclaimer
  - I don't use this repo myself.
 The repo I use is much more chaotic.
 I wanted to publish a sanitised repo for public use.
 I won't update this much.

+Use OpenAI Batch API for embeddings to process a large amount of plaintext, while following all their rate limits.

 #### How to run

-use `openai_gen.sh` to generate the files in openai format.
+use `openai_gen.sh` to chunk the plaintext and convert to openai format.

 use `orchestrate.sh` to merge 2048 strings per request, upload the files, start batches, log openai queue as it processes, download outputs, unmerge 2048 strings per request.

-#### Why?
+#### Approach used

-Queue files for OpenAI Batch API while handling all their rate limits.

 Rate limits OpenAI enforces for embeddings batch API
  - 100 MB max per file